netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "period-of-time" grouping ({{pt-tree}}) represents a time period using either a start date and time ("period-start") and end date and time ("period-end"), or a start date and time ("period-start") and a non-negative time duration ("duration").
-For the first format, the start of the period MUST be no later the end of the period.
+For the first format, the start of the period MUST be no later than the end of the period.
 If neither an end date and time ("period-end") nor a duration ("duration") is indicated, the period is considered to last forever.
    If the duration ("duration") value is 0 or the end time ("period-end") is the same as the start time ("period-start"), the period is considered as a one-shot schedule.
 If no start date and time ("period-start")